bihealth/bih-cluster/bih-cluster/docs/ondemand/overview.md

        Please note that depending on whether you are accessing the system via the wired network in your home organization or via VPN the SSO might look differently.

 === "HPC 4 Clinic"

+    !!!
+NO Open Ondemand Portal for HPC 4 Clinic during BETA TEST !!!

     1. Go to https://portal.clinic.hpc.bihealth.org - you will be redirected to the login page shown below.
        **You will need an account with Charite to use HPC 4 Clinic.**